JuliaGraphics/Gtk.jl/README.md

         println(widget, " was clicked!")
     end
 ```
-`signal_connect` specifies that a callback function should be run when the `"clicked"`
-signal is received.
-In this case, we used the `do` syntax to define the function, but
-we could alternatively have passed the function as `id = signal_connect(func, b, "clicked")`.

 If you try this, and click on the button, you should see something like the following:
 ```